Today we’re going to talk about the understandable-but-dumb hang-ups that stop you selling your work to shops.

 You can do it your way.
 If you’re an artist, sell like an artist.

 Learn how.
 Invent a way that works for you.
 And for Pete’s sake, don’t let out-dated ideas about used-car salesmen stop you.

-7. “If my stockists want more of my stuff, they’ll get in touch with me.”
+7. “If my stockists want more, they’ll get in touch with me.”